Edinburgh Academy: Buildings

+Teaching

+The Edinburgh Academy was originally a day and boarding school for boys.
+It opened its primary school in 1960 and its nursery in 2009.
+While girls first arrived in the 1970s, it ceased boarding and transitioned to co-education in 2008 and is now a fully coeducational day school.

 Notable alumni

-Former pupils of The Edinburgh Academy are known as Academicals, or Accies, a name shared with the associated rugby club.
+Former pupils of the Edinburgh Academy are known as Academicals, or Accies, a name shared with the associated rugby club.

-Famous alumni of the school include Robert Louis Stevenson, James Clerk Maxwell, Nicky Campbell, Magnus Magnusson, Baron Falconer of Thoroton and Mike Blair.
+Famous alumni of the school include Robert Louis Stevenson, James Clerk Maxwell, Nicky Campbell, Magnus Magnusson, Baron Falconer of Thoroton, Mike Blair, and Iain Glen.
 It has also produced one Nobel Prize winner (J. Michael Kosterlitz), numerous political and legal figures, several rugby internationals and nine recipients of the Victoria Cross; the highest number of any school in Scotland.
 According to the Sutton Trust, the school is placed second in Scotland and joint 36th in the UK for the number of the nation's leading people produced.

 Rectors

 Rectors of The Edinburgh Academy since it was founded in 1824: